programming-notes/cheering-mascot-sinatra-1-synchronous-forms-challenge/README.md

   erb :index
 end
 ```
+Figure 4.
+Defining a Sinatra GET handler.

 Our server obviously knew how to handle that request.
 Let's take a look at the file `app/controllers/index.rb`.
-At the top of the file, we'll see the code that appears in Figure 3, which defines a `GET` handler by calling the method [`Sinatra::Base#get`](https://github.com/sinatra/sinatra/blob/master/lib/sinatra/base.rb#L1368).
+At the top of the file, we'll see the code that appears in Figure 4, which defines a `GET` handler by calling the method [`Sinatra::Base#get`](https://github.com/sinatra/sinatra/blob/master/lib/sinatra/base.rb#L1368).
 We're passing the method a path, which is in this case `"/"` and represents the root URL.
 We also pass a block.
 All together, we're saying that when a `GET` request is made to this specific path, execute this block of code.

 What does the block of code do?
 First it assigns an instance variable `@sign_text`.
 We'll talk more about this in the next release.
 Then, we have the line `erb :index`.
 We're calling the method [`Sinatra::Templates#erb`](https://github.com/sinatra/sinatra/blob/master/lib/sinatra/base.rb#L665) and passing the name of a template that we want to render.